Buying vs Building a House

 Buying vs building

-With buying vs building, it is a generally held wisdom that buying is approximately 20% cheaper than building.
+With buying vs building, it is generally true that buying is approximately 20% cheaper than building a new home!

 Buying an Existing Home